immcantation/dowser/docs/topics/plotTrees.md

 :   deprecated, use palette

 guide_title
 :   Title of color guide.
-Defaults to tips vairable if specified.
+Defaults to tips variable if specified.